AsafManela/HurdleDMR.jl/README.md

 coeffwd(cir)
 ```

-The fitted model can be used to predict Food with new data
+The fitted model can be used to predict vy with new data
 ```julia
 yhat = predict(cir, covarsdf[1:10,:], counts[1:10,:])
 ```